lohitdeva/100-Days-of-Python/README.md

 This project will recreate the game ['Higher Lower'](https://higherlowergame.com/).

 In this version of Higher Lower, we have the names of 50 different Instagram profiles among which the user will be shown 2 at random, and must guess which of the two have a higher follower count.
 In addition to the name of the Instagram celebrity (or profile), users are also shown information about the occupation and location of the celebrity to provide context.

+## Day Fifteen

+### Coffee Machine

+This project will recreate a coffee machine.

+The script first asks the user what kind of drink they want.
+Based on what the user selects, the script should first perform a check to see if there are enough resources available to perform the action.

+The next step is to ask user to insert coins, returning them their change if they add extra money or refunding the entire amount if they don't add enough.

+If everything goes correctly, the script finally serves the drink to the user.